Indirect data-driven predictive control and the state-space predictor

 \subsection{Relaxation and regularization}

 The examples in \S\ref{sim1} used the regularizer $r = \delta_0$, reducing the general TPC problem \eqref{tpc} to \eqref{delta0tpc}.
 This section explores relaxing the equality constraint in \eqref{delta0tpc} by introducing the slack variable $e_f(t)$ and augmenting the cost function with Tikhonov regularization, giving \eqref{tpc} with $r(e_f(t)) = \lambda \norm{e_f(t)}_2^2$.
-Eliminating $y_f(t)$ reduces \eqref{tpc} to an unconstrained convex quadratic program in $(u_f(t), e_f(t))$ with solution satisfying
+Eliminating $y_f(t)$ reduces \eqref{tpc} to an unconstrained convex quadratic program in $u_f(t), e_f(t)$ with solution satisfying

 The matrix on the lefthand side is invertible if $F$ has full column rank.
-We implement the `relax-and-regularize' TPC policy with the state-space predictor identified from $d = 50$ closed-loop training examples.
+We implement the `relax-and-regularize' approach to TPC with the state-space predictor identified from $d = 50$ closed-loop training examples and regularization weight $\lambda = 0.1$.
 The simulation setup is otherwise the same as in \S\ref{sim1}.

-Fig. \ref{relaxation} shows the closed-loop output $y_1$ (top row) and input $u$ (bottom) for a TPC simulation with the relax-and-regularize approach and weight $\lambda = 0.1$ (left column), and for TPC with $r = \delta_0$ (right).
-The bottom plots show that the relax-and-regularize approach uses less control effort.
-However, it also leads to worse tracking performance, as shown by the slower step responses in the top left plot than in the top right plot.
-This is an example of optimism bias \cite{moffat2025bias}: Relaxing the equality constraint allows the optimization to choose a favorable realization of $e_f(t)$ that would help steer the output toward the reference.
+TPC with the relax-and-regularize approach uses less control effort than TPC with $r = \delta_0$, at the cost of worse tracking performance.
+We interpret this as an example of optimism bias \cite{moffat2025bias}: Relaxing the equality constraint allows the optimization to choose a favorable realization of $e_f(t)$ that would help steer the output toward the reference.
 In this sense, the relax-and-regularize approach can be viewed as conceptually opposite to the robust optimization approach, which would view $e_f(t)$ as chosen adversarially and hedge against the worst-case realization.
-On average over 1,000 Monte Carlo runs with the setup described above, relaxing the equality constraint and regularizing $e_f(t)$ increases the overall cost realized in closed loop by 14\%.
+On average over 10,000 Monte Carlo runs, relaxing the equality constraint and regularizing $e_f(t)$ increases the mean cost realized in closed loop by 14\%.